brittonlaroche/Oracle-Confluent-MongoDB/README.md

 Do we do an SMT like the following?
 ORDER_TOTAL:float64

 This fix is none of the above.
 The problem is that the JDBC connector cannot determine the correct undelying datatypes from the views description.
-We have to create a materialized view of cast the ORDER_TOTAL column as a NUMBER(10,2) or we will lose precision.
+We have to create a materialized view to cast the ORDER_TOTAL column as a NUMBER(10,2) or we will lose precision.

 ```sql
 cast(c.order_total as number(10,2) )